ankarandikar/Warmup_Project/README.md

     Figure 1: Wall follower conditions
 </p>

 The wall follower script pilots the Neato to drive forward along a wall while aligning itself to be parallel to the wall.
 It is assumed that the Neato is close to a wall on its left side when the program starts.
-The Neato platform returns LIDAR readings, which I used to determine its parallelism and distance to the wall.
+The Neato platform returns LIDAR scan readings, which I used to determine its parallelism and distance to the wall.
 The main readings I used were for the angles of 45, 90, and 135 degrees.

 The Neato defaults to purely driving forwards, with angular velocity controlled by the distance readings: if the distance reading from 45 degrees is *greater* than the reading from 135 degrees (leftmost diagram in Figure 1), this indicates that the Neato is oriented away from the wall.
 Therefore, the angular velocity is set to a positive (i.e., counterclockwise) value to turn the Neato back towards the wall.
 In this case, the angular velocity is *directly* proportionally controlled by the distance reading at 90 degrees.
 If the Neato has traveled far from the wall, it is imperative to correct the behavior before the Neato gets too far and no longer receives readings from the wall.
-Therefore, if the distance at 90 degrees is bigger, the Neato will turn back towards the wall faster, and vice versa; if the Neato is still close to the wall and the distance at 90 degrees is small, the Neato can turn more slowly.
+Therefore, if the distance at 90 degrees is large, the Neato will turn back towards the wall faster, and vice versa; if the Neato is still close to the wall and the distance at 90 degrees is small, the Neato can turn more slowly.

 Similarly, if the distance reading from 45 degrees is *less* than the reading from 135 degrees (rightmost diagram in Figure 1), this indicates that the Neato is oriented towards the wall, and risks running into it.
 Therefore, the angular velocity is set to a negative (i.e., clockwise) value to turn the Neato away from the wall.
 In this case, the angular velocity is *inversely* proportionally controlled by the distance reading at 90 degrees.
 If the Neato is oriented towards the wall, the heading of the robot needs to be changed quickly before it can run into the wall.
-Therefore, if the distance at 90 degrees is small, the angular velocity will be greater; if the distance is bigger, there is more time to correct the heading, so the angular velocity can be smaller.
+Therefore, if the distance at 90 degrees is small, the angular velocity will be greater; if the distance is large, there is more time to correct the heading, so the angular velocity can be smaller.

 If the distance readings from 45 and 135 degrees are *equal* (middle diagram in Figure 1), the robot tries to get parallel to the wall at a distance of 0.3 meters.
 If the distance reading at 90 degrees is above 0.3 meters, the angular velocity is set to a positive value to turn the Neato counterclockwise and get closer to the wall.
 If the distance reading at 90 degrees is less than 0.3 meters, the angular velocity is set to a negative value to turn the Neato clockwise and get further away from the wall.